Andy-Robertson/alacrity/README.md

 Anti-procrastination app that consistently forces you forward.

-# How run alacrity in developer mode
+# How to run alacrity in developer mode

 1. Rename ```template.env_``` in the server folder to ```template.env```.
 2. Add credentials to at lease one authentication provider (twitter, Google, Github or Facebook) to ```template.env_```.